Dev3211/Search/README.md

 4. Maybe make an automatic crawler which crawls through Google using a specified keyword and adds website into the database?

-5. Add pagination if the webpage becomes way too huge: Although it shouldn't really lag the user as we are using Ajax/Jquery to display the results, it will just take some time to display the results depending if PHP returns a result but pagination should improve the speed since we can maybe display 10 results per page.
+5. Add pagination if the results are more than 10: Although it shouldn't really lag the user as we are using Ajax/Jquery to display the results, it will just take some time to display the results depending if PHP returns a result but pagination should improve the speed since we can maybe display 10 results per page.